eugenezadorin/glines-chrome-extension/README.md

 1. Click on plugn button at Chrome panel
 2. Use dropdown menu to add lines
 3. Move lines using mouse or keyboard arrows
+4. Drag lines with Ctrl to clone them
-4. Delete lines by double click, or remove all using menu
+5. Delete lines by double click, or remove all using menu